Low-dropout regulator: Specifications

 An LDO is characterized by its drop-out voltage, quiescent current, load regulation, line regulation, maximum current (which is decided by the size of the pass transistor), speed (how fast it can respond as the load varies), voltage variations in the output because of sudden transients in the load current, output capacitor and its equivalent series resistance.
 Speed is indicated by the rise time of the current at the output as it varies from 0 mA load current (no load) to the maximum load current.
 This is basically decided by the bandwidth of the error amplifier.
 It is also expected from an LDO to provide a quiet and stable output in all circumstances (example of possible perturbation could be: sudden change of the input voltage or output current).
 Stability analysis put in place some performance metrics to get such a behaviour and involve placing poles and zeros appropriately.
 Most of the time, there is a dominant pole that arise at low frequencies while other poles and zeros are pushed at high frequencies.

 Power supply rejection ratio

 PSRR refers to the LDO's ability to reject ripple it sees at its input.
-As part of its regulation, the error amplifier and bandgap attenuate any spikes in the input voltage that deviate from the internal reference to which it is compared.
+As part of its regulation, the error amplifier and bandgap reference attenuate any spikes in the input voltage that deviate from the internal reference to which it is compared.
 In an ideal LDO, the output voltage would be solely composed of the DC frequency.
 However, the error amplifier is limited in its ability to gain small spikes at high frequencies.
 PSRR is expressed as follows: